My Boyfriend Cheated On Me, And I Can’t Get Over It: How To Move Forward

-If your boyfriend or partner has cheated on you and you feel as if you can’t get over it, please know that it can be possible to move forward with time.
+If your boyfriend or partner has cheated on you and you feel as if you can’t get over it, know that it can be possible to move forward with time.
 Although being betrayed can lead to grief, choosing to lean on your support system, practice self-care, and give yourself time to decide whether you’d like to remain in the relationship or break up can be helpful.
 You may also wish to seek the guidance of a licensed mental health professional during this time by joining an online therapy platform or finding a therapist in your area.

 You may ruminate over the infidelity after the fact as a way to grieve your idea of what the relationship was or could have been.
 You may feel conflicted about whether to stay with your partner and how to trust them after they disrespected your boundaries.
+You may wonder about your own gut feelings and how this experience may impact your trust in yourself.

 - Denial